flavargues/NGN_DNT/README.md

     corrupt=  ["0%"   ,"0%"    ,"0%"    ,"0%"        ]
 )
 ```
-❗❗❗ The more traffic control you set, the more chance there is that tests will straight out fail !
+❌❌❌ The more traffic control you set, the more chance there is that tests will straight out fail !
 It is recommended to set reasonable values.
+The parsing of results might fail as well.
 NGN_DNT recognizes the following labels:
 * `topology` - the topology to be created:
     * `star`: first host defined will be in the center, the others will be connected only to the center.